Proven-Paradox/shaper-system/Handbook.md

 ### Flat Footed
 You are not prepared to defend yourself from attacks properly.
 Attacks against you are made at Boon +4.
 Unless otherwise noted, you cease being Flat Footed upon first taking an action or being successfully struck by a damaging Ability.

+### Marked
+Your position or defenses have been temporarily compromised.
+The next Offensive Ability that targets you does so at Boon +2 and ends the Marked state.

 ### Prone
 Lying on the ground.